NemerSahli/Registick-/README.md

 Registick is a web platform to create events and send invitations

-to the attendees as a QR-Code by email to scan at checkin.
+to the attendees as a QR-Code by email to scan at check in.

 ![Logo](https://github.com/NemerSahli/Registick-/blob/master/header-logo.png)